 Over the course of the year, the Council has received reports through our Local Area Network of scrutiny bodies including Audit Scotland, our network lead, and the Accounts Commission.
 The Council recognises the importance of external scrutiny and takes full cognisance of local and national reporting developing the Council's performance management system to track ongoing improvement activities.
-External scrutiny agencies continue to highlight risks facing the Council with consistent themes cascading from high-level overview reporting, through Council Transformation and Budget Reduction Strategies to operational and financial systems.
-The Council acknowledges these risks and continues to work towards mitigating their impact through its Transformation Programme.
+External scrutiny agencies have recognised the ongoing financial challenges as having been exacerbated by the pandemic and have highlighted risks facing the Council including the disruption to services caused by the pandemic and the changes in governance arrangements.
+The Council acknowledges these risks and continues to work towards mitigating their impact through its recovery planning.
+Specific engagement will be carried out with the Scottish Housing Regulator (SHR) in the area of Homelessness, which is a nationwide topic of focus for the SHR in 2021/22.
+The SHR has also asked for engagement with the Council due to the gas safety checks being below the required 100% in 2019/20.
+The Council has provided the SHR with assurance that processes and controls have since been improved to prevent a recurrence and Internal Audit will seek to validate the revised approach through current year audit work.